Desenroladev/ddev-cli/README.md

 #### Installing pgddev

-`$ npm i -g pgddev` or `$ yarn global add pgddev`
+`$ npm i -g @ddev-cli` or `$ yarn global add @ddev-cli`

 #### Creating a new project

-Creating a new project is quite simple with the PGDDEV. you can create a new PGDDEV project with the following commands in your OS terminal:
+Creating a new project is quite simple with the DDEV. you can create a new DDEV project with the following commands in your OS terminal:

-`$ pgddev new project_name`
+`$ ddev new project_name`

 #### Setting up .env